Henry A. Hunt: Fort Valley career

 Also in 1907, Hunt began an annual Fort Valley conference for African American farmers.
 The conference brought experts from throughout the state, the country and some of the top industrial schools such as Tuskegee, to inform the attendees of the latest agricultural technology and information.
 At these conferences, Hunt stressed the possibility for African-American farmers to own their farms.
 In 1907, Hunt also began a practical agricultural program, with the help of the United States Department of Agriculture, five acres of land were cultivated and used as part of the educational process through demonstrations.
 With financial help from the General Board of Education, Hunt added 55 acres to the school's educational farmland in 1915.
 Hunt's reputation as an advocate for the African-American farmer spread.
 In 1918, the Governor of Georgia, Hugh M. Dorsey, appointed Hunt to the position of supervisor of Negro economics for the state of Georgia.
 In this position Hunt focused on problems relating to agricultural labor in Georgia.

 In 1925, W. E. B. Du Bois asked for Hunt's help with a research project focused on the study of Negro Common Schools in Georgia.
 In a response letter to Du Bois, Hunt expressed interest but ultimately declined the offer because he was busy overseeing the building of a boy's dormitory on the Fort Valley campus.

-In 1930, Henry Hunt was awarded the 16th Spingarn Medal for his 25 years of work in Fort Valley.
-When Henry Hunt started working for Fort Valley High and Industrial School there was only one building.
+In 1930, Hunt was awarded the 16th Spingarn Medal for his 25 years of work in Fort Valley.
+When he started working for Fort Valley High and Industrial School there was only one building.
 Over the years, he raised funds to build the plant of the school and turned it into a community center of teaching about health and farming, as well as academic subjects, and built relations with the regional community of 300,000 blacks and whites.
 The result of this was a campus expanded to 12 buildings, 91 acres of land, and a worth of $450,000 in 1930.
 In 1931 Hunt received the Julius Rosenwald Fellowship, which came with $1,400 and the purpose of travelling to Scandinavian countries to study agriculture and cooperatives.

 In 1939 Fort Valley High and Industrial School was consolidated with the Teacher College and became Fort Valley College.
 With expansion and addition of programs, in 1996, it became chartered as Fort Valley University.